-As a musician, Shontina has captivated audiences from Seattle to New York to Europe and Cuba with her incisive, poignant songwriting and vocals.
-Fusing Southern blues and jazz with future-facing soul and R&B, she has been featured by Essence Magazine and recently performed at Carnegie Hall as part of their Create Justice series.
-In 2016, she founded the Common Ground Music Project, an organization that uses music to promote social justice and cross collaboration among global communities whose cultural histories have been fraught with conflict.
+As a musician, Shontina has captivated audiences from Seattle to New York to Europe and Cuba with her incisive, poignant songwriting and vocals, fusing Southern blues and rock with future-facing soul and R&B. In 2016, she created the Common Ground Music Project, an effort that uses music to promote social justice and cross collaboration among global communities whose cultural histories have been fraught with conflict.
 For their first project in Havana and Vinales, Cuba, Shontina organized a cohort of artists of color from Seattle to collaborate with local artists and musicians, creating and facilitating a body of generative work speaking to the tensions between capitalism and communism within the creative process.
 You can read more about it here.

 Shontina's current work as a Rauschenberg Fellow supports her role as the founding Creative Director of the Visionary Justice StoryLab, an interdisciplinary arts “collaboratory” in which storytellers, media makers, artists and community organizers create new works to address the inequities in representation through narrative.
 Additionally, Shontina has worked to develop arts as an alternative to incarceration programs for youth, serving as mentor artist and facilitator with the Seattle based Creative Justice Program (4Culture), the Dallas County Juvenile Justice Department and the Door in New York.
 Her work as a teaching artist has been featured in the award winning documentary film STAGES produced by the Meerkat Media Collective.
 She is a skilled facilitator in the areas of social justice, culturally relevant learning and trauma informed care.
 She has worked with Carnegie Hall, John Jay Criminal Justice College, United Way/Americorps, Seattle Art Museum, and the Creative Advantage (select list).

 Vernon enjoys beauty, profanity, fashion, good barbecue, and a tasty beer.
 She is currently based in Seattle.